mlabuda2/nf-tower-docs/docs/datasets/overview.md

 The **Datasets** feature in Nextflow Tower allows users to store CSV and TSV formatted dataset files in a workspace, to use as an input one or more pipelines.

-In order for your pipeline to use your dataset as input during runtime, information about the dataset and file format must be included in the `input` parameters of your [pipeline-schema](/docs/pipeline-schema/overview.md).
+In order for your pipeline to use your dataset as input during runtime, information about the dataset and file format must be included in the relevant parameters of your [pipeline-schema](/docs/pipeline-schema/overview.md).
 We recommend using the nf-core tools [schema build](https://nf-co.re/tools/#pipeline-schema) feature to simplify the schema creation process.
 Commands include an option to validate and lint your schema file according to best practice guidelines from the nf-core community.

 ![](_images/datasets_listing.png)